Jim Jordan fires back at Fani Willis’s ‘hostile response’ to House probe

 “There is absolutely no support for Congress purporting to second guess or somehow supervise an ongoing Georgia criminal investigation and prosecution.
 That violation of Georgia’s sovereignty is offensive and will not stand.”

-She said, since Jordan was so taken with concerns related to her county, he should investigate the numerous threats she has faced since bringing the Racketeer Influenced and Corrupt Organizations Act (RICO) case against Trump and 18 co-defendants.
+She said that since Jordan was so taken with concerns related to her county, he should investigate the numerous threats she has faced since bringing the Racketeer Influenced and Corrupt Organizations Act (RICO) case against Trump and 18 co-defendants.

 Willis told Jordan he was “misinformed” about details of the indictment and encouraged him to buy a copy of “RICO State-by-State,” in order to obtain a better understanding of the law.
 She also told Jordan that her response was merely voluntary since “settled constitutional law clearly permits me to ignore your unjustified and illegal intrusion.”